MoserMichael/python-obj-system/gen-iterator.md

 ### <a id='s1-1-1' />Iterator example

-An iterable object is one that returns a sequence of values. the next value of the sequence is returned by the  \_\_next\_\_ member of the iterator object.
+An iterable object is one that returns a sequence of values. the next value of the sequence is returned by the  \_\_next\_\_ member of the iterable object.
 The following example returns the first ten fibonacci numbers.
 The object of type FibIter knows how to compute the current fibonacci number, and to compute the next one.